PinewoodPip/lg2modding/docs/index.md

 A mod contains the following folders and files:

 - `meta.json`: contains mod metadata, like the mod's name, your author name, and version (used for parsing old mods in case of format changes in future game updates)
+- `icon.png`: the icon for the mod; will be shown on the workshop website as the banner for the mod.
+Must be under 1MB.
 - `Abilities`: contains files defining ship abilities.
 - `Campaigns`: contains campaign files; these are binary, they can only be edited in-game.
 Can also contain an Ascension tree for each campaign.
 - `Food`: contains food items.